Supplements

 Part of: 🧪 Green tea

 Not broadly.
-The two high-quality Cochrane reviews found no convincing overall cancer-prevention effect.
+The Cochrane review of this question - one review in two editions, 2009 and its 2020 update - found no convincing overall cancer-prevention effect.
 Some individual (mostly observational) studies link green tea to lower risk of specific cancers - stomach, oral, breast, esophageal - but that evidence is weaker and inconsistent.
 Not a reliable cancer preventive.

 Evidence ladder